Do you choose to drink your morning coffee out of a Styrofoam cup?

 When the world is flattened, we become flattened.

-If you sense that you are more than a resource, than a thing that has value only for its utility, then perhaps you are in no immediate danger of the modern malaise.
+If you sense that you are more than an object and that a thing that has value beyond its utility, then perhaps you are in no immediate danger of the modern malaise.
 If you want immunity, start by seeing the inherent value in your coffee cup.

 So part of the cure for the modern malaise is the recovery of objective reality.